aws/aws-iot-device-sdk-java-v2/README.md

-# AWS IoT SDK for Java v2
+# AWS IoT Device SDK for Java v2

 This document provides information about the AWS IoT device SDK for Java V2.